Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Bank used.
 Smaller banks in more remote areas may delay transfer time slightly.

 - Transaction size.
 Priority depends on the transaction size, so consult TransferMate when planning to send an extremely large or small transaction.

 TransferMate routes all transactions through its own network of partner banks and typically can have funds delivered within a day if the original transfer is set up before noon.

 Note: TransferMate is a member of the global SWIFT network and uses this to transfer funds, which allows for easy tracking and monitoring during all stages of the process.

 What payment methods does TransferMate accept?

-TransferMate accepts payments via bank-to-bank wire transfers and electronic ACH transfers.
+TransferMate accepts payments via bank-to-bank wire transfers and electronic bank transfers.

 Is TransferMate safe to use?

-- Reviews.
-Trustpilot gives TransferMate 4.3* out of 5 stars, based on 153 reviews.
+- Reviews: TrustPilot gives TransferMate 4.5* out of 5 stars, based on 201 reviews.